mortonsc/c_ti83p/README.md

 * [Ion Fastcopy](http://wikiti.brandonw.net/index.php?title=Z80_Routines:Graphic:Fastcopy)

 ## License
-This library is free software, licensed under the GNU GPLv3.0.
+This library is free software, licensed under the GNU General Public License, version 3; see the [license](LICENSE.txt) for details.
-See the [license](LICENSE.txt) for details.
+There is one special exception: if you link this library in unmodified form with other files to produce an executable, this library does not by itself cause the resulting executable to be covered by the GNU General Public License.
 All code that I wrote is copyright (C) Scott Morton 2016.
 All other content is copyright (C) its original owner.
 Original authors of code are named when they could be identified.